fetachallenge/fetachallenge.github.io/pages/Data_download.markdown

 Alternatively, if you can not access the form, you can also send the information directly to us via email at feta-challenge-data-vienna@googlegroups.com. **It is important that you send us this information from your institutional/company email address (i.e. NOT gmail.com/outlook.com/etc.)** with the subject line [FeTA2024 Vienna Data Application].
 Please include the following information in the following format (i.e. - copy/paste the below text and fill in the required information):

 **Institutional information**
-Name of the Institute:
+- Name of the Institute:

-Department:
+- Department:

-Address of the Institute
+- Address of the Institute:

-Street Name:
+- Street Name:

-ZIP Code:
+- ZIP Code:

-City:
+- City:

-State (if applicable):
+- State (if applicable):

-Country:
+- Country:

 **Information about Recipient Scientist of the Data**

-Title (if applicable):
+- Title (if applicable):

-First Name:
+- First Name:

-Middle Name (if applicable):
+- Middle Name (if applicable):

-Last Name:
+- Last Name:

-E-mail Address:
+- E-mail Address:

+> If you have any questions regarding the access to the data from the Medical University of Vienne, please write to [feta-challenge-data-vienna@googlegroups.com](mailto:feta-challenge-data-vienna@googlegroups.com).

 ***
 ### 3. Information about FeTA 2024 Biometry: